LemesoftNostalgic/sprint-o-matic/README.md

     }
    ```

+**Hint:** If you don't know how to publish files in the web to get an
+URL of the map: an easy way to do that is to [open a free account and
+repository in the GitHub](https://github.com/signup) and drag the files there.
+Sprint-o-Matic gmail com understands github repository names so you don't have
+to give the precise URL in that case.

-The two main things to pay attention is a) license of the map and b) creating the terrain description e.g "lookup-png".
+The two other things to pay attention is a) license of the map and b) creating the terrain description e.g "lookup-png".

 a) Regarding the license, it is only possible to include map images
 with relatively permissive license to the listing.
 In practice, the map